garbados/recent_stories/stories/the_tunnels_pt_1.md

+date: July, 2015
+title: The Tunnels, part 1
+summary: A work-in-progress preceding the events of Interview with a Human.

 "Don't you know who I am?" they shouted, "I built these tunnels!"

 "Did you?" another spoke up in a voice like gravel.
 "It was my hands at the controls."